 All requests must be in writing and signed by the prescribing physician.
-If a Non-Formulary brand name drug is approved, the member will be responsible for a 30% co-insurance, with no monthly maximum out-of-pocket.
-If a Non-Formulary generic drug is approved, the member will be responsible for 20% co-insurance, with no monthly maximum out-of-pocket.
-Most requests will be processed within one to two business days from the time of receipt.
-A response will be faxed to the requesting physician, and we will also inform the member of the request and the decision via mail.
+If a Non-Formulary, Non-Specialty brand name drug is approved, the member will be responsible for a 30% coinsurance with no monthly maximum out-of-pocket.
+If a Non-Formulary, Non-Specialty generic drug is approved, the member will be responsible for 20% coinsurance with no monthly maximum out-of-pocket.
+If a Non-Formulary, Specialty brand name or Specialty generic drug is approved, the member will be responsible for 20% coinsurance with no monthly maximum out-of-pocket.
+If a Non-Formulary, Specialty brand name or Specialty generic drug is approved, the member will be responsible for 20% coinsurance with no monthly maximum out-of-pocket.

 Note: Lower co-insurance will be assessed from the date of authorization.
 No refunds or adjustments will be made for previously purchased prescriptions.
 Depending upon the strength and/or formulation of the drug prescribed by your provider, different quantity limits apply.
-Please consult the Quantity Level Limits section located in the Pharmacy Management Program section of the EHP Prescription Drug Formulary for specific quantity limits that apply to the particular strength/ formulation of your medication.
+Please consult the Quantity Level Limits section located in the Pharmacy Management Program section of the EHP Prescription Drug Formulary for specific quantity limits that apply to the particular strength/formulation of your medication.